 - Complete an interview with an Admissions Representative.
-If the applicant is under the age of 18, a parent or guardian should be present. - Complete and submit a New Student Essay. - Complete and submit the Application for Admission along with \$25 Application Fee.
+If the applicant is under the age of 18, a parent or guardian should be present. - Complete and submit the Application for Admission along with \$25 Application Fee.

-Once the application, essay, and application fee have been submitted, the Admissions Representative will schedule a preliminary appointment with a Financial Aid Advisor.
+Once the application and application fee have been submitted, the Admissions Representative will schedule a preliminary appointment with a Financial Aid Advisor.
 The applicant will be notified of the admission decision in writing.
 If the application is rejected, any fees paid will be fully refunded.